Metabolic health in midlife: what you need to know

 Read More

-Why calcium matters more for women in midlife
+Why calcium is important in midlife

 Kate Barnes Kate Barnes

-Why calcium matters more for women in midlife
+Why calcium is important in midlife

 Calcium becomes increasingly important in midlife as bone density begins to decline, yet nutrition data shows 91.2% of women aged 51–70 are not meeting their requirements.
 Understanding how to include enough calcium in your daily diet becomes an important step in supporting long-term bone health.